alanhoff/node-portastic/README.md

     	console.log(data);
     });

-If you wan't to retrieve just one or more doors you can pass it in the options:
+If you wan't to retrieve just one or more ports you can pass it in the options:

 	options = {
 		min : 8000,